-2 3 4 5 6 7 SECTION 46.
-IC 5-3-5-8, AS ADDED BY P.L.152-2021, SECTION 2, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE JULY 1, 2025]: Sec.
-8. The political subdivision shall: (1) designate an official of the political subdivision to be responsible for electronic publications; and 4 5 6 7 JULY 1, 2025]: Sec.
-8. The political subdivision shall: (1) designate an official of the political subdivision to be 5 6 7 (1) designate an official of the political subdivision to be 6 7 7 responsible for electronic publications; and responsible for enterior publications, and (2) post the official's name and contact information on the official 8 web site. website.
+2 SECTION 46.
+IC 5-3-5-8, AS ADDED BY P.L.152-2021, 3 SECTION 2, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 4 JULY 1, 2025]: Sec.
+8. The political subdivision shall: 5 (1) designate an official of the political subdivision to be 6 responsible for electronic publications; and 7 (2) post the official's name and contact information on the official 8 web site. website.
 9 SECTION 47.
-IC 5-4-1-5.1, AS AMENDED BY P.L.188-2016, 10 SECTION 2, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 11 JULY 1, 2025]: Sec.
-5.1. (a) "Political subdivision" as used in this 12 section has the meaning set forth in IC 36-1-2-13 and excludes any 13 department or agency of the state.
-14 (b) Every elected or appointed officer, official, deputy, employee, 15 or contractor of a political subdivision who is required by section 18 of 16 this chapter to file an official bond for the faithful performance of duty, 17 except the county recorder and deputies and employees of the recorder, 18 shall file the bond with the fiscal officer of the political subdivision and 19 in the office of the county recorder in the county of office or 20 employment of the officer, official, deputy, employee, or contractor.
+IC 5-4-1-5.1, AS AMENDED BY P.L.188-2016, SECTION 2, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 10 JULY 1, 2025]: Sec.
+5.1. (a) "Political subdivision" as used in this 11 12 section has the meaning set forth in IC 36-1-2-13 and excludes any 13 department or agency of the state.
+14 (b) Every elected or appointed officer, official, deputy, employee, 15 or contractor of a political subdivision who is required by section 18 of this chapter to file an official bond for the faithful performance of duty, 16 17 except the county recorder and deputies and employees of the recorder, 18 shall file the bond with the fiscal officer of the political subdivision and 19 in the office of the county recorder in the county of office or 20 employment of the officer, official, deputy, employee, or contractor.
 21 The county recorder and deputies and employees of the recorder shall 22 file their bonds with the county auditor and in the office of the clerk of 23 the circuit court.
 24 (c) The bonds described in subsection (b) shall be filed within ten 25 (10) days of their issuance or, if approval is required, within ten (10) 26 days after their approval by the person required to approve the bonds.
 27 The recorder shall record all of the bonds filed under this section, 28 indexing them alphabetically under the name of the principal and 29 referring to the title, office, and page number where recorded.
 The 30 bonds shall be kept in a safe and convenient place in the recorder's 31 office with a reference to the date filed and record and page where 32 recorded.
 33 (d) Every county officer who is required to give bond shall have a 34 copy of the oath of office recorded with the bond.
-35 (e) The fiscal officer of a political subdivision with whom an official 36 bond is filed under subsection (b) shall file a copy of the bond with the 37 state board of accounts: 38 (1) contemporaneously with the filing of the political subdivision's annual financial report required under

-(2) electronically in the manner prescribed under IC 5-14-3.8-7.

-(f) The state board of accounts shall maintain a data base of bonds
+35 (e) The fiscal officer of a political subdivision with whom an official 36 bond is filed under subsection (b) shall file a copy of the bond with the 37 state board of accounts: 38 (1) contemporaneously with the filing of the political 39 subdivision's annual financial report required under 40 IC 5-11-1-4(a); and 41 (2) electronically in the manner prescribed under IC 5-14-3.8-7.
+42 (f) The state board of accounts shall maintain a data base of bonds